 # API Integration Guide

-Please, contact us in advance before choosing this method of integration.
-The verification flow can be quite challenging to implement yourself since it may have lots of corner cases that our WebSDK handles for you.
+Please, contact us in advance before using this method of integration.
+The verification flow can be quite challenging to implement since it may have lots of tricky cases that our WebSDK handles for you.
 In the future, we may decide to charge additionally for support when you chose this type of integration.
 Additionally, the pricing model may change to charge per transaction, not per user.

 All API methods mentioned here are described in the API Reference section.
-The goal of this page is to give you an idea how the whole flow should look like and what to pay attention to.
-We also provide a check list of what you need to take care of to ensure that your integration is smooth and you users are happy.
-If you think that this flow could be hard to implement properly or time-consuming, please, rather choose our WebSDK.
+The goal of this page is to give you an idea on how the whole flow should look like and what to pay attention to.
+We also provide a check list of what you need to take care of to ensure that your integration is smooth and your users are happy.
+If you think that this flow would be hard to implement or time-consuming, please, choose our WebSDK.

 # API Integration Phases